SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/projectStandard.md

 - **/data/save**: Store game save files.
 - **/src**: Contains source code for the game.

-## src Structure
+### Project source codes

+### Header Files

+- Each `.cpp` file should have its corresponding `.h` header file, except for `main.cpp`.

-### Object Class Files (`cFileName.cpp`)
+#### Object Class Files (`cFileName.cpp`)

 - These files should contain object classes.
 - Avoid using the global namespace in these files unless it's for debugging purposes.

-### Handler Class Files (`hFileName.cpp`)
+#### Handler Class Files (`hFileName.cpp`)

 - These files should contain handler classes for object classes, do not use them as objects.
 - Avoid using the global namespace in these files unless it's for debugging purposes.

-### Core Game Class Files (`gFileName.cpp`)
+#### Core Game Class Files (`gFileName.cpp`)

 - These files should contain core game classes.
 - Use namespaces when defining classes in these files.

-### Utilities Function Files (`uFileName.cpp`)
+#### Utilities Function Files (`uFileName.cpp`)

 - These files should contain utility functions, and constants, not classes.
 - Use namespaces when defining functions in these files.

-### Header Files

-- Each `.cpp` file should have its corresponding `.h` header file, except for `main.cpp`.

-## data/maps Structure

-Refer to [Map Standard](mapStandard.md) for more information.

-## Editor
+## Project Editor

 - **Indentation:** `4 spaces`

+> **FAQ:** Why dont we use tabs instead of spaces ?
+>
+> - While tabs are a valid choice, they can lead to inconsistencies in how code appears.
+> - Tab are viewed differently in editors with different tab width settings.
+> - Might confuse project collaborators and reduce team work performance.

+> **FAQ:** Why do we use 4 spaces instead of 2 spaces or 8 spaces ?
+>
+> - Enhance code readability, while balancing with the compactness.
+> - 8 spaces might be good but most of the codes are simple and small.

+- **Maximum Nested Code Limit:** `3 nested` or `12 indentation (4 scoped)`

+> **FAQ:** Why do we use limited code limit ?
+>
+> - Excessive nesting can lead to complex and convoluted logic that is hard to understand.
+> - Reduce the testing and maintain code, improve bug tracking time.

+> **FAQ:** What if a code exceeds the nested limit ?
+>
+> - You might considering refactor the code for providing better context:
+>   - Early Returns.
+>   - Guard Clauses.
+>   - Ternary Operators.
+>   - Defining extra variables.
+>   - Switch statements
+>   - Inverted if.

 - **Character Limit: `120`** - Allows a broad view of expressive code.